 A Nightmare Nurse

 It's over 25 years since "Deadly Medicine" was made and I am sure there would be many who might stumble across this now and be unaware that it is an adaptation of the book of the same name which is all about real serial killer Genene Jones.
-Although having said that anyone who starts to watch "Deadly Medicine" might quickly guess that it is based on a true story as it has that feel about it with lots of detail delivered in an entertaining but informative manner.
+Although having said that anyone who starts to watch "Deadly Medicine" might quickly guess that it is based on a true story as it has that feel about it with lots of detail delivered in an entertaining but also informative manner.

 Beyond that you have to say that Veronica Hamel brings her own appeal to the role of Kathleen making it easy to sympathise with her.
 At the same time Susan Ruttan does a nice job of playing Genene in a two faced manner which makes it easy to dislike her which in this sort of movie is very important.